merimas01/BeautySalon/README.md

 ### Setup

-- Run desktop_app.exe from Debug folder in the zipped archive fit-build-2025-03-03.zip
+- Run **desktop_app.exe** from Release folder in the zipped archive fit-build-2025-03-04.zip

 ### Credentials